7 Projections for Travel Programs

-With domestic travel on the rise again in Australia, the vaccination program will hopefully unlock an increase in international business trips.
+As the government relaxes restrictions and we re-open in New Zealand, the vaccination program will hopefully unlock an increase in international business trips.
 However, demand will be shaped by the adoption of virtual alternatives, remote workers questioning the need to travel, and the rising importance of sustainability on corporate (and government) agendas.

 Health and safety are now the number one priority for every travel manager, with proof of vaccination and health passports likely to become a standard part of the business traveller’s kit.